- How Can I Improve My Prostate Health?

-Men love red meat, but you may want to rethink how much you eat when you eat a diet high in red meat, especially when cooked well-done, the risk for prostate cancer increases.
+Men love red meat, but you may want to rethink how much you eat if your diet is high in red meat.
+Eating red meat increases your risk of prostate cancer, especially if it’s cooked well-done.

 - Lean poultry, e.g., skinless chicken or turkey